baileys2/Portfolio/README.md

 ----
 Possible sources of evidence (do any one of these):

-Proof of Queue implemntation here: https://github.com/aczirkle/03_Queue_Lab My queue adds to the queue and removes the first in the queue when called. it gets the correct number items in the queue and does all of it in the correct length of time.
+Proof of Queue implementation here: https://github.com/aczirkle/03_Queue_Lab

+My queue adds to the queue and removes the first in the queue when called. it gets the correct number items in the queue and does all of it in the correct length of time.